likoapps/likoapps.github.io/emojibox/terms.md

 - (4) The Company is not responsible for any problems arising from service change or suspension.

 ## 12. Content
 - (1) Unless otherwise stated, all materials contained on or within the Services, including, but not limited to, text, graphics, images, code, illustrations, designs, icons, photographs, video clips, and written and other materials ("Content"), as well as their selection and arrangement, are protected by copyright, trademark, trade dress, patent, and/or other intellectual property laws.
-Unauthorized use of EMOJIBOX Content may violate such laws and these Terms.
+Unauthorized use of EmojiBox Content may violate such laws and these Terms.
-- (2) Except as expressly provided in these Terms, liko apps does not grant any express or implied rights to use EMOJIBOX Content.
-You agree that you will not copy, reproduce, republish, frame, download, transmit, modify, display, reverse engineer, sell, or participate in any sale of, rent, lease, loan, assign, distribute, license, sublicense, or exploit in any way, in whole or in part, EMOJIBOX Content, the Services, or any related software, except as expressly stated in these Terms.
+- (2) Except as expressly provided in these Terms, liko apps does not grant any express or implied rights to use EmojiBox Content.
+You agree that you will not copy, reproduce, republish, frame, download, transmit, modify, display, reverse engineer, sell, or participate in any sale of, rent, lease, loan, assign, distribute, license, sublicense, or exploit in any way, in whole or in part, EmojiBox Content, the Services, or any related software, except as expressly stated in these Terms.

 ## 13. User Content
 - (1) The Services consist of interactive features and areas that allow users to create, post, transmit, and/or store content, including but not limited to photos, videos, text, graphics, items, or other materials (collectively, "User Content").